University of Southern California athletics scandal: Background

 In 2006, reports surfaced raising questions about whether football star and 2005 Heisman Trophy winner Reggie Bush's family received gifts in violation of NCAA policies.
 The school requested that the conference investigate the matter, and Bush denied any impropriety.
 Sports agent Lloyd Lake sued Bush and his family in November 2007 in an effort to recoup $291,600 in cash and gifts.
 Lake also agreed to cooperate with the NCAA.

 On May 11, 2008, ESPN reported that a former "confidant", Louis Johnson, revealed on ESPN's TV show Outside the Lines that basketball star O.J.
 Mayo received numerous gifts in violation of NCAA rules.
 The report stated that Mayo received the gifts from Rodney Guillory before and during his tenure at USC.
 Guillory is said to have received the money from the Bill Duffy Associates Sports Management (BDA).

 In April 2009, the Los Angeles Times reported that the NCAA had merged its investigations of Bush and Mayo into a single probe of the Trojans athletic programs.
 On December 28, 2009, it was announced that Bush had lost his bid for confidential arbitration in this matter and that the case would proceed to trial.

-On January 3, 2010, USC announced that it had determined Mayo was ineligible for the 2007–2008 season because he had received improper benefits, and had thus forfeited his amateur status before ever playing a game for USC.
+On January 3, 2010, USC announced that it had retroactively determined Mayo was ineligible for the 2007–2008 season.
+It concluded Mayo forfeited his amateur status before ever playing a game for USC by receiving improper benefits.
 As a result, USC vacated all 21 of its wins from the 2007–08 season, dropping its record to 0–12.
 A vacated game does not count as a win for the other team, but is officially treated as having never happened.
 USC also withdrew from postseason consideration (including the Pac-10 conference tournament) for the 2009–10 season.

 The case was settled in April 2010.
 Probes by both USC and the NCAA found that Bush and Mayo had effectively forfeited their amateur status (in Mayo's case, before he ever played a game for USC) by accepting gifts from agents.
 In addition, the women's tennis team was cited in the report for unauthorized phone calls made by a former player.
 As a result of the ongoing investigation, which progressed well into the 2010–11 seasons for both USC and Reggie Bush's New Orleans Saints, Bush voluntarily gave up his 2005 Heisman Trophy, which the Heisman Trust decided to leave vacant.